Cashton19/python-prompt-programs/README.md

 # Python Prompt Programs

 This repository contains a variety of beginner-friendly Python scripts that use **input prompts** to interact with the user.
-Each program demonstrates a fundamental Python concept, making it easy to learn by practice.

 ## What you'll find here:
 - Basic input/output exercises
 - Conditional statements and loops